livecode/livecode/docs/specs/lcb-signals-and-events.md

     capture event

-The `capture event` statement makes the capturing control becomes the "target" for the event; all its children are removed from the list of interested controls [2].
+The `capture event` statement makes the capturing control becomes the "target" for the event; all its children are removed from the list of interested controls [2,3].

 **Notes:**

 1. As per the `mouseEnter`/`mouseLeave`, implicit passing reflects the expectation that pre- and post-event handlers are usually be used to implement behaviour that complements rather than conflicts with that of other interested controls.

 2. This allows composed widgets to "hide" events from their children.

+3. Since `capture event` causes the capturing control to become the target, the capturing control can't do anything that requires knowledge of the "original" target in its on-event handler unless it saves `the event target` in the pre-event handler before `capture event`.
+On the other hand, there's not much point in having separate pre-event and on-event handlers when capturing because they're guaranteed to be run immediately one after another.

 ### Dispatch phase